 Ezra Klein of Vox wonders if anyone has told Donald Trump he runs the government now?

-The president has oddly taken the Justice Department to task for “watering down” his Muslim ban — as though he isn’t in charge of it.
+The president has oddly taken the Justice Department to task for “watering down” his Muslim ban — as if he isn’t in charge of it.

 He will always think of everyone else as “the government”: some nameless force that does not answer to him and that he does not manage in a conventional sense.

-This squares with something I argued here last year: that political “outsiders” like Trump will never feel on the inside.
+That squares with what I argued here last year: that political “outsiders” like Trump will never feel on the inside.
 They continue to agitate against “the system” — even once they’re in charge of it.

 The result, writes Klein, is a president who doesn’t understand the full scope of his job, a bureaucracy that doesn’t trust its leader and the most powerful country in the world being managed in the most dysfunctional way possible.